Message from the Interim Dean

 The world is quickly evolving and we are more connected and interconnected than ever before.
 New technologies are emerging to solve problems associated with everyday life on a global scale.
 Engineering solutions lead to economic growth and societal welfare, transforming businesses and society.
 Our goal is to prepare students to contribute to this transforming ecosystem.
 Our programs provide students with the required technical skills, along with other necessary skills to succeed: effective communication, team collaboration, leadership, professionalism, work ethic and equity principles.
 The students’ success is our success!

-We offer academic programs in civil, computer, electrical, mechanical, ocean and naval architectural and process engineering at the undergraduate, master’s, and PhD levels.
-Course-based master’s programs are provided in computer, environmental systems, energy systems, oil and gas, and safety and risk engineering.
-We are launching two such programs in software engineering and artificial intelligence (in partnership with the Department of Computer Science, Faculty of Science).
-Furthermore, we will be starting a new undergraduate program in mechatronics engineering.
+We offer academic programs in civil, computer, electrical, mechanical, mechatronics, ocean and naval architectural and process engineering at the undergraduate, master’s and PhD levels.
+Course-based master’s programs are provided in computer, environmental systems, energy systems, oil and gas and safety and risk engineering.
+We have launched two such programs in software engineering and artificial intelligence (in partnership with the Department of Computer Science, Faculty of Science).
+Furthermore, we have started a new undergraduate program in mechatronics engineering.
 Our enrolment exceeds 2,000 undergraduate and graduate students (including domestic and international).

 Our undergraduate students avail of a work-integrated learning program, which alternates between academic terms and work periods in companies across Canada and abroad.
 A new initiative of work-integrated learning has also been launched for students in course-based master’s programs.
 In addition to the co-op work terms in industry, students benefit from research periods and entrepreneurial experience.
 The Faculty of Engineering and Applied Science is the host of the Memorial Centre for Entrepreneurship, which was named one of the top five emerging entrepreneurship centres in the world by the Global Consortium of Entrepreneurship Centers.